yuxinzhu/spellchecker/README.md

 	> sheeeeep
 	sheep
+	> acceptible
+	acceptable
+	> ignorence
+	ignorance
 	> yuxin
 	NO SUGGESTION

-Typing a correctly spelled word, followed by `--verify` will generate all possible mis-spellings of a word, and ensures that there are no occurences of "NO SUGGESTION" in the output.
+Typing a correctly spelled word, followed by `--verify` will generate all possible mis-spellings of a word, and spell-check each one.

 	> awesome --verify
 	awasama
 	awasamaa
 	awasamma
 	awasammaa

 	…

 	uuwwuussuumuu
 	uuwwuussuummu
 	uuwwuussuummuu

 	Success!
-All 80000 possible mis-spellings were successfuly spell checked.
+All 80,000 possible mis-spellings were successfully generated and spell-checked.

 Typing `--exit` at any time will quit the program.